China’s new central banker pledges to rein in financial risk

 - Fed up with Facebook?
 Here’s how to break it off

+“We need to lose no time in adopting guidelines on financial regulation” for specialized entities such as asset management and holding companies that have evolved rapidly, said Yi.

-Still, he says, given Beijing’s experience and resources, “China is in a good position to mitigate risks.”
+Still, he said, with Beijing’s experience and resources, “China is in a good position to mitigate and prevent risks.”

+Yi, who earned a Ph.D. in economics from the University of Illinois, succeeded Zhou Xiaochuan, who became China’s most prominent figure in global finance during a record 15-year term as central bank governor.
+Yi is a two-decade veteran of the bank and is well-known to foreign investors and regulators as director of China’s foreign exchange regulator.

+Zhou warned in October that rising debt could have a “severe impact” on the world’s second-largest economy, but told reporters this month during the annual meeting of China’s ceremonial legislature that regulators believed they had debt under control.